nithingpth/keyboard-navigator/Readme.md

 General Tabbing order would be the HTML Source code order of tabbable elements which can be altered by setting tabindex attribute, but it might get complex.

 Keyboard Navigator doesnot suggest/provide any tabbing order, but can be configured to follow tabbing order by passing array of HTML elements in desired order or the developer can opt for a custom tabbing logic.
 It is better to have custom tabbing logic to satisfy your needs.
-Developer can input the list of HTML elements in order to make it the default tabbing logic/order of Keyboard Navigator(meaning tabbing through elements in the order that the developer inputs)
+Developer can input the list of HTML elements in custom order to make it the default tabbing logic/order of Keyboard Navigator(meaning tabbing through elements in the order that the developer inputs).

 Keyboard Navigator by default assumes that developer opted for custom tabbing logic. default HTML source code tabbing order is also considered custom tabbing logic in such case no need to configure anything in KeyBoardNavigator for tabbing.